 Although care at home is generally seen as the most cost effective and personal of care provision, we at Heritage Independent Living also endeavour to ensure that all costs are known upfront and that there are no hidden charges or nasty surprises.
 We do not charge for interviews, advertising, issues surrounding probate, management fees or assessments.

 Please contact us if you have any questions on what the likely costs will be for your individual situation.

 How does live-in care compare with residential care homes?

-The average cost of a UK care home is about £32,000 per year (£620 per week) which includes food and accommodation.
-Costs (and quality) of care vary significantly throughout the UK as does the proportion of cost that goes directly to the carer.
+The average cost of a UK care home in 2016-17 was from around £29,000 to £54,000, depending on where you lived in the country and whether it was residential care or a nursing home.
+Costs and quality of care vary significantly throughout the UK as does the proportion of cost that goes directly to pay the carer.

-The costs of having a Heritage Independent Living Live-in Carer depends on a number of factors.
-However, in the case of a single client, the costs of having a Heritage Live-in Carer are comparable to or less than the fees of residential care homes and residential nursing homes.
+The costs of having a Heritage Independent Living Live-in Carer / Companion / Housekeeper depends on a number of factors.
+However, in the case of a single client, the costs of having a Live-in Carer are comparable to the fees of residential care homes and less than residential nursing homes.

 As one carer can look after two individuals, live-in care for couples can offer significant savings with respect to any residential fees.

 Daily (or Live-out) care costs will depend on the hours and level of support required.
 Daily carers undergo the same rigorous vetting and matching process as their Live-in care counterparts so that clients receive support from the same dedicated carer every day, every week.
 For these reasons, Heritage Independent Living introduces daily carers so long as carers are needed for a minimum of 4 hours per day and 25 hours per week.

 A daily carer’s hourly charge will vary between £12.00 and £18.00 per hour. – this depends on where the client lives in the country as well as the level of care and hours required.